MTPeyton/MTPeyton.github.io/content/_index.md

 - That processes the data with databases, analytical tools and computer vision...
 - The results of which are made available to customers.

 Outside of work, I read a lot about science, technology, urban planning, and society.
-I also enjoy tinkering, gaming, mead-making and walking.
-Aside from that, I try to live life as best I can!
+I also enjoy tinkering, gaming, and walking.

 ## External Links